Nasarawa raises alarm over planned attack by assailants – The Sun Nigeria

 Solomon Ayado, Lafia

-The stakeholders said the activities of the #ENDSARS have posed serious security threats with attendant consequences on human lives and property, as well as the socio-economic development of the State which, cannot be tolerated.
+The stakeholders said the activities of the #EndSARS protesters have posed serious security threats with attendant consequences on human lives and property, as well as the socio-economic development of the State which, cannot be tolerated.

-Specifically, Governor Sule revealed that some non-residents of Nasarawa had invaded the state with a plan to cause mayhem.

 “We, all, must encourage and support the efforts of our Security Agencies towards securing our environment for socio-economic activities to thrive,” Sule stated.